Subscribe to email alerts

 Marked ‘Private and Confidential’

-You may choose to identify yourself or remain anonymous.
-If you choose to remain anonymous, you must include sufficient information in the communication for the Inappropriate Conduct to be investigated.
+When making a report, you may choose to identify yourself or remain anonymous.
+However, anonymity may impede a swift or thorough investigation into the Inappropriate Conduct and communication of the outcome.
+If you choose to remain anonymous, you must include sufficient information in the report for the Inappropriate Conduct to be investigated.

 In order for a report about Inappropriate Conduct to be eligible for protection under the Corporations Act 2001 (Cth) or Taxation Administration Act 1953 (Cth):

 Reports made anonymously still qualify for protection under Australian law, you do not need to identify yourself.

 Eligible Receipts, to whom reports of Inappropriate Conduct can be made which qualify for protection under Australian law, include:

 Contact details for each Eligible Recipient noted above can be obtained from the Partner - Group Practice Management (or Director - People and Culture as appropriate).

 Should you have any questions on the appropriate channel for reporting Inappropriate Conduct, you can contact the Partner - Group Practice Management or Director - People and Culture to ask questions or seek guidance.
 Any such enquiries can also be made anonymously (e.g. using an anonymous webmail account).

 In addition to the Eligible Recipients noted in Appendix 1 - Section B, Whistleblowers can report Inappropriate Conduct to the following external Eligible Recipients:

 In certain circumstances, reports about Inappropriate Conduct may qualify for protection under Australian law when reported as ‘Emergency’ or ‘Public Interest’ Disclosures to a journalist or a member of Commonwealth, State or Territory Parliament.